AckerlyXu/heima/articles/cloud-services/cloud-services-dotnet-diagnostics-storage.md

 For SDK 2.4 and previous you can request to transfer the diagnostic data through the configuration file as well as programmatically.
 The programmatic approach also allows you to do on-demand transfers.

+>[!IMPORTANT]
->[AZURE.IMPORTANT] When you transfer diagnostic data to an Azure storage account, you incur costs for the storage resources that your diagnostic data uses.
+> When you transfer diagnostic data to an Azure storage account, you incur costs for the storage resources that your diagnostic data uses.

 ## Store diagnostic data